anorthall/caves.app/README.md

 ## Feedback
 Feedback of any kind is more than welcome.
 Please feel free to open an issue on GitHub, or contact me [directly via email](mailto:andrew@caver.dev) at `andrew@caver.dev`.
+You are also welcome to
+[join the caves.app Discord server](https://discord.gg/jEvPbR4G4k) to discuss either using the application or development.